-- In the event of an actual school-wide emergency, the automated SchoolSpeak system will provide parents/guardians rapid notification by text message and/or email. - Parents should not call the school directly but wait for notification; school lines need to be used for calling out only. - Parents should not block access to the school-access needs to be available for emergency vehicles. - Should it ever become necessary to evacuate and relocate off campus, Holy Rosary Catholic School has arranged safe haven in the south parking lot where drop off and pick up occur. - In the event of a city/countywide disaster, parents should tune to a local Emergency Broadcast Station to receive emergency instructions. - All students will be accounted and cared for by school staff and necessary emergency steps will be taken.
-Parents will be notified as soon as possible through SchoolSpeak emergency features and/or school emergency phone contacts. - No student will be released until all Holy Rosary Catholic School students are accounted for.
+- In the event of an actual school-wide emergency, the automated SchoolSpeak system will provide parents/guardians rapid notification by text message and/or email. - •Parents should not call the school directly but wait for notification; school lines need to be used for calling out only. - · Parents should not block access to the school-access needs to be available for emergency vehicles. - · Should it ever become necessary to evacuate and relocate off campus, we will go where directed by the emergency responders - In the event of a city/countywide disaster, parents should tune to a local Emergency Broadcast Station to receive emergency instructions. - All students will be accounted and cared for by school staff and necessary emergency steps will be taken.
+Parents will be notified as soon as possible through SchoolSpeak emergency features and/or school emergency phone contacts. - · No student will be released until all St. Vincent Ferrer students are accounted for.
 No student will be allowed to leave school care unless an appropriate, competent adult comes to sign a release.